apoon2/Plant_Health_Classification/ExecSummary.md

 Can we classify whether a plant is healthy or unhealthy using object detection?

 The goal is to help novice plant owners determine if their plants are healthy or need some special attention.
-If the model is able to accurately classify an unhealthy plant, then users can take the next time to research and determine whether their plants are being over/under watered, recieving too much/too little sunlight, infested, etc. The guiding metric will be accuracy.
+If the model is able to accurately classify an unhealthy plant, then users can take the next step to research and determine whether their plants are being over/under watered, recieving too much/too little sunlight, infested, etc. The guiding metric will be accuracy for CNN models and mean average precision for the YOLO model.

 ### Cleaning & Pre-processing